Boozy Eggnog Pancakes – gluten-free or regular

 You can enjoy all the seasonal flavors of eggnog, cinnamon, and nutmeg in this delicious and versatile pancake recipe.
 Whether you make them gluten-free or with all-purpose flour, eggnog pancakes combine all the traditional spices of the holidays with real eggnog for a fluffy, flavorful pancake that you just can’t beat.

 And, if you’re looking for a boozy brunch companion, this eggnog pancake recipe is definitely the winner!
+If you use all the eggnog in the pancakes, try serving these with a poinsettia drink or Christmas punch!

 Made with spiked eggnog, these pancakes just became your fun and festive party starter.